 Local art galleries – Most communities have at least one art gallery.
 It might be in a local museum, library, historic home, or church.
 Hometown galleries often highlight local artists or subjects.
-They are great places to go not only to see art, but to inspire your children by showing them what local people they might even know created.
+They are great places to go not only to see art, but to inspire your children by showing them local artists.

 Many times the curators can put you in touch with the artists themselves.
 We have gotten to know some of the artists in our community and learn about their journey.
 A few have even offered to give our kids a quick lesson on their technique or medium.

-Attending gallery openings and special gallery events are another way to show your children a special part of art and the community that supports it.
+Attending gallery openings and special gallery events is another way to show your children a special part of art and the community that supports it.

-Art lasses at local art and craft stores – If you have stores like Michaels or JoAnn’s nearby, they may offer classes for everything from painting to sewing to drawing.
+Art classes at local arts and crafts stores – If you have stores like Michaels or JoAnn’s nearby, they may offer classes for everything from painting to sewing to drawing.
 The classes are often taught by local artists with lots of experience and are divided into age appropriate levels.
 The classes in our area are very good.